wanniethecharacter/Millionaire/docs/README.md

 	To run: use "bin/millionaire.sh" (Right click/Run as a Program)

-Desktop launcher can be created by "create_dekstop_launcher.sh" (Right click/Run as a Program)
+Desktop launcher can be created by "create_linux_dekstop_launcher.sh" (Right click/Run as a Program)